Last year, we introduced Family Centre

 We are deliberate about what types of content we allow to be broadcasted.
 Our platform and policies are designed to prevent unvetted content from going viral, and we proactively moderate public-facing content from creators and Snapchatters before it's eligible to get reached on either Stories or Spotlight.

 Our new Content Controls in Family Centre will allow parents to filter out Stories from publishers or creators that may have been identified as sensitive or suggestive.
 To enable Content Controls, parents will need to have an existing Family Centre set up with their teen.

 Publishing our Content Guidelines for eligibility recommendation

 While our Community Guidelines

-outline the types of content and behaviors that are strictly prohibited across our whole platform, we set an even higher bar for the public content that is suggested to Snapchatters on Stories or Spotlight.
+outline the types of content and behaviours that are strictly prohibited across our whole platform, we set an event higher bar for the public content that is suggested to Snapchatters on Stories or Spotlight.

 For the first time, we're publishing our Content Guidelines